PagerTree/pt4-docusaurus/learn/devops/best-devops-tools/README.md

 ## DevOps Planning Tools

 In DevOps, the planning phase plays a foundational role in the success of any project.
 Bringing together development and operations teams at the beginning ensures that everyone is on the same page regarding project goals, requirements, and scope.
-Effective collaboration during the planning phase leads to better communication, sets clear expectations, and establishes a roadmap for the entire development process.&#x20;
+Effective collaboration during the planning phase leads to better communication, sets clear expectations, and establishes a roadmap for the entire development process.

 There are several tools available to support teams in the planning phase of the [DevOps](https://pagertree.com/learn/devops/what-is-devops/devops-vs.-agile#what-is-devops) lifecycle.
 DevOps planning tools include: